aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/markdownsaveoptions/_index.md

 ```

 Specifies whether images are saved in Base64 format to Markdown.
+The default value is true.

 **Remarks**